eea/volto-matomo/README.md

 1. `trackPageView({ href, ...options }) : void` - takes an object with `href` and other options and sends to Matomo a page view track;
 2. `trackEvent(options) : void` - takes an `options` object parameter and sends to Matomo an event track.
 3. `trackSiteSearch(options) : void` - takes an `options` object parameter and sends to Matomo an site search track.
-4. `pushInstruction(name, ...args): void` - takes a name and an arbitrary number of parameters, and pushes them to Matomo.
+4. `pushInstruction(name, null, ...args): void` - takes a name and an arbitrary number of parameters, and pushes them to Matomo.

 Note that the Matomo instance is behind the scenes lazy-loaded and cached.